Solving VRPTW with Strict Pickup Windows for Waste Management Route Optimization & Compliance Logging

 Workflow: Strict Commercial Zone Cutoff & Compliance Logging

-The following workflow demonstrates enforcement of a hard commercial pickup window (04:30–06:45 UTC) with structured compliance logging.
+The following workflow demonstrates enforcement of a hard commercial pickup window (04:30–06:45 UTC, expressed in seconds since midnight) with structured compliance logging.
 Early arrivals trigger soft penalties; late arrivals violate hard constraints and abort dispatch.

 Mock Payload: